Activity / Job — Decisions

 Consequences.

-- The runtime now has one typed surface to document and validate.
+- The runtime now documents and validates one typed activity/job surface.

 - Cost: old assets stop limping along; migration work becomes mandatory instead of gradual.